My Current Projects

 The ultimate aim of this research is to develop an orthopedic boot that is individually fitted, using material that provides for progressive loading of the healing tendon while minimizing pain and discomfort and improving the users’ physical and psychosocial comfort.
 Using a 3D body scanner, 3D printing, and shock absorbing textiles, we can create a boot that meets the functional needs of users.
 We can also meet the aesthetic and expressive needs of users by creating custom designs.
 For example, why not build an orthopedic boot that looks like a sexy high heel, or a cool sneaker?
 How might patient compliance improve if the user wanted to wear the device, rather than was forced to wear the device?

 These are some of the most exciting projects I’m working on right now and I’ll be updating you as we make progress on them.
 There is a lot of work and a lot of innovation ahead!
 I’m excited to tell you about these projects and I hope you’ve enjoyed reading about them.
-You can subscribe here to stay updated on these and other projects.
+Subscribe to my blog to stay updated on these and other projects.